Diving bell: Closed bell

-A closed or dry bell is a pressure vessel for human occupation which is lowered into the sea to the workplace, equalised in pressure to the environment, and opened to allow the divers in and out.
+A closed, or dry, bell, also known as a personnel transfer capsule or submersible decompression chamber, is a pressure vessel for human occupancy which is lowered into the sea to the workplace, equalised in pressure to the environment, and opened to allow the divers in and out.
 These functional requirements dictate the structure and arrangement.
 The internal pressure requires a strong structure, and a sphere or spherically ended cylinder is most efficient for this purpose.
-When the bell is underwater, it must be possible for the occupants to get in or out without flooding the entire interior.
+When the bell is underwater, it must be possible for the occupants to get in or out without flooding the interior.
 This requires a pressure hatch at the bottom.
-The requirement that the bell retain its internal pressure when the external pressure is lowered dictates that the hatch open inward, so that internal pressure will hold it closed.
-The bell sinks through the water to working depth, so must be negatively buoyant.
+The requirement that the bell reliably retain its internal pressure when the external pressure is lowered dictates that the hatch open inward, so that internal pressure will hold it closed.
+The bell is lowered through the water to working depth, so must be negatively buoyant.
 This may require additional ballast, which may be attached by a system that can be released from inside the bell in an emergency, without losing pressure, to allow the bell to float back to the surface.

-Locking onto a decompression chamber at the surface is possible either from the bottom or the side.
+Locking onto a deck decompression chamber or saturation system at the surface is possible either from the bottom or the side.
 Using the bell bottom hatch for this purpose has the advantage of only needing one hatch, and the disadvantage of having to lift the bell up and place it over a vertical entry to the chamber.
 A bell used in this way may be called a personnel transfer capsule.
 If decompression is done inside the bell, it may be referred to as a submersible decompression chamber.

 The bell bottom hatch must be wide enough for a large diver fully kitted with appropriate bailout cylinders, to get in and out without undue difficulty, and it can not be closed while the diver is outside as the umbilical is tended through the hatch by the bellman.
-It must also be possible for the bellman to lift the working diver in through the hatch if he is unconscious, and close the hatch after him, so that the bell can be raised and pressurised for the ascent.
+It must also be possible for the bellman to lift the working diver in through the hatch if he is unconscious, and close the hatch after him, so that the bell can be sealed and pressurised for the ascent.
 A lifting tackle is usually fitted inside the bell for this purpose, and the bell may be partially flooded to assist the procedure.